Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 Based on the above results, the old UUID is `b7b5dd38-9b51-4282-8f2d-26c65e8d58ec` and should be replaced with the new one `b3c9e03a-52f5-4683-81b6-cc10091fcd15`.
 Make sure you replace the correct UUID.

-Next, we verify that everything is properly mounted with the following command:
+Next, verify that everything is properly mounted with the following command:

 ```sh
 root@rescue12-customer-eu:/# mount -av